Joz3d/Galaxy-Apple-Wallet/README.txt

 4 - Security Guidelines
 -----------------------
+1. eGalaxy and pass signing credentials are stored in 'config.php'.
+This file should be stored OUTSIDE of web root, so that it is not otherwise accessible by/via the web server.  'config.php' and/or its folder may also be restricted to be accessible only by the web server.
+Please update the path to config.php in loadpass.php and getpass.php, updating the line:

+	require '../Outside_Web_Root/config.php';

+   ...near the top of loadpass.php and getpass.php

+2. If you are for some reason using the deprecated direct-db model:

-1. In your Galaxy database, you should either:
+	In your Galaxy database, you should either:

 	a.
-Use the same user that eGalaxy (the Galaxy Webstore) uses to connect to the database, that being 'gxuser'.
+Use the same user that eGalaxy (the Galaxy Webstore) uses to connect to the database.

 	b.
 Create a new database user specifically for this application, who is restricted to connecting to the database from only the web server hosting this application.
 This